Chia-Network/chialisp-web/docs/getting_started/setting_up_testnet.md

 5. Run `chia init` to setup and configure Chia.
 6. Run `chia keys generate` to prepare the wallet keys.
 7. Run `chia configure -t true` to use the Testnet.
-8. Download the [Testnet database](https://download.chia.net/testnet10/blockchain_v2_testnet10.sqlite.gz) and place it in the `~/.chia/testnet10/db` folder.
+8. Download the [Testnet database](https://download.chia.net/testnet10/blockchain_v2_testnet10.sqlite.gz) and place it in the `~/.chia/testnet10/db` folder. *Unzip the database before continuing.*
 9. Finally, run `chia start node` to start the full node.

 ## Faucet